-I just celebrated my two year anniversary as an independent Thirty-One consultant!
-It is an exciting day when you join Thirty-One as a consultant and your pink box arrives.
+I just celebrated my three year anniversary as an independent consultant with Thirty-One Gifts!
+It is an exciting day when you join Thirty-One as an independent consultant and your pink box arrives.
 While many consultants keep their pink boxes, I chose to keep a picture instead (that whole cut down on clutter idea –the box brought me joy, but it had to be released).

 *This site contains affiliate links.
 If you make a purchase through my link, I will get some cents at no cost to you.

 When I became a consultant for Thirty-One, my children were little.
 Too little to officially homeschool.
 Thirty-One was the perfect opportunity for me.

 First, it allowed me to get out of the home and connect with adults.
 My husband was a great encouragement to me.
 He knew I needed some time out, so he cared for our children while I went to home parties.